-- A: There are four matters scheduled to be voted on at the meeting: - (1) The election of eight directors to the Board of Directors, each of whom will serve until our next Annual Meeting or until their successors are elected and qualified. - (2) An advisory vote on executive compensation. - (3) An advisory vote on the frequency of future advisory votes on executive compensation. - (4) The ratification of the appointment of KPMG LLP as our independent auditors for fiscal year 2012.
+- A: There are three matters scheduled to be voted on at the meeting: - (1) The election of seven directors to the Board of Directors, each of whom will serve until our next Annual Meeting or until their successors are elected and qualified. - (2) An advisory vote to approve executive compensation. - (3) The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2013.